luizppa/cool-parser/README.md

 ### Testing

 To run the parser over a set of test inputs execute the script located at `src/run-test`.
-While a set of default tests is available at the `src/examples/` folder, you can run the parser over any set of .cl files by running:
+A set of default tests is available at `src/examples/`.
+Each file tries to cover one part of cool's grammar as defined in `cool.y`.
+Nevertheless, you can run the parser over any set of .cl files by running:

 ```
 $ ./src/run-test path/to/example/folder/